justinknguyen/Pi-Guide/README.md

 This is a guide and collection of packages I've installed on my Raspberry Pi's.

+I am not responsible for anything happening to your Raspberry Pi.
+All guides are based on pre-existing guides on the internet.

 [Table of Contents](#table-of-contents)

 ## Getting Started